jamadaha/P7/README.md

 ```

 ### Lab
-Lab is used for evaluating Fast Downward on benchmark sets.
+Lab is used for evaluating solvers on benchmark sets.
 Install it by running the following commands:
 ```bash
 pip install lab